acidanthera/OpenCorePkg/Utilities/ocvalidate/README.md

 - Entry[N]->BundlePath: Filename should have `.kext` suffix.
 - Entry[N]->PlistPath: Filename should have `.plist` suffix.
 - Entry[N]: If `Lilu.kext` is used, `DisableLinkeditJettison` should be enabled in `Kernel->Quirks`.
+- `BrcmFirmwareRepo.kext` must not be injected by OpenCore.
 - For some known kexts, their `BundlePath`, `ExecutablePath`, and `PlistPath` must match against each other.
 Current list of rules can be found [here](https://github.com/acidanthera/OpenCorePkg/blob/master/Utilities/ocvalidate/KextInfo.c).
 - Plugin kext must be placed after parent kext.
 For example, [plugins of Lilu](https://github.com/acidanthera/Lilu/blob/master/KnownPlugins.md) must be placed after `Lilu.kext`.
 #### Delete